 Buying Used Espresso Machines & Grinders – Kev’s Guide

-So you’ve decided you want decent espresso at home, and/or espresso-based coffees, flat white, cappuccino, latte & so on?
-If this is the case, and if you’ve been considering it for a little bit, you’ve probably noticed a few things:
+So you’ve decided you want decent espresso coffee at home, and/or espresso-based coffees, flat white, cappuccino, latte & so on?
+If this is the case, and if you’ve been considering it for a bit, you’ve probably noticed a few things:

-There are three categories of home espresso machine, bean to cup coffee machines, domestic manual espresso machines, and home barista espresso machines.
+There are three categories of home espresso machine, bean to cup coffee machines, domestic manual espresso machines, and home barista espresso coffee machines.

 If you’re interested in bean to cup machines see: